jarvislkm/Computational-Geometry-Problem/README.md

 # Computational-Geometry-Learning
-This repository contains material and code for Computational Geometry Course on edx.org and xuetang.com.<br />
+This repository contains my understanding and code for Computational Geometry Course.<br />
-Only share for learning, please do not copy this code for Online Judge or grading.<br />
+Only share for learning, please do not copy this code for other use.<br />
 ## Problem:
 * Convex Hull (Graham's Scan)<br />
 * Segment Intersection<br />